openstack/ironic/doc/source/deploy/cleaning.rst

 drivers.
 If you're using an agent_* driver, this includes, by default, erasing all of the previous tenant's data.

+If you are using the Neutron DHCP provider (the default) you will also need to ensure you have configured a cleaning network.
+This network will be used to boot the ramdisk for in-band cleaning.
+You can use the same network as your tenant network.
+For steps to set up the cleaning network, please see :ref:`CleaningNetworkSetup`.

 .. _InbandvsOutOfBandCleaning:

 In-Band vs Out-of-Band